 Kofi Danso’s Dangerous Traits

-Kofi Danso exhibits all the tell-tale signs of being a dangerous and toxic leader.
+In my opinion, Kofi Danso exhibits the tell-tale signs of being a dangerous and toxic leader.

 When evaluating a ministry you should always watch for the following traits, and when you see them, get away!